-Competing in the NCAA for the University of Georgia Bulldogs, he holds the school record in the 200-yard backstroke.
-In 2020-21, he earned First Team CSCAA All-America citations in three individual events and two relays. .
+Competing in the NCAA for the University of Georgia Bulldogs, he set the school record in the 200-yard backstroke.
+In 2020-21, he earned First Team CSCAA All-America citations in three individual events and two relays.

 A Little More About Javier

-Getting into the Sport: Started swimming at age 7 when his mom put him and his sisters into the sport… Outside Interests: Enjoys reading books, going to the beach, being with friends… Majoring in Psychology at the University of Georgia… Odds and Ends: Had Olympic dreamed sparked by watching the Canadian athletes participate in the opening ceremonies at Beijing 2008 and London 2012… Likes to collect clothing from his international competitors… Nickname: Javi…
+Getting into the Sport: Started swimming at age 7 when his mom put him and his sisters into the sport… Outside Interests: Enjoys reading books, going to the beach, being with friends… Graduated from the University of Georgia in 2021 with a degree in Psychology… Odds and Ends: Had Olympic dreamed sparked by watching the Canadian athletes participate in the opening ceremonies at Beijing 2008 and London 2012… Likes to collect clothing from his international competitors… Nickname: Javi…

 |Rio 2016||Swimming||100m Backstroke - Men||17|